gSchool/ada-pre-course/02-day02/04-exercises/04-exercises.checkpoint.md

 ##### !question

 Prompt for a state.
-If the state is Washington, Oregon, or Idaho, print This state is in the PNW, otherwise print `You should move to the PNW; it’s great here!`
+If the state is Washington, Oregon, or Idaho, print This state is in the PNW, otherwise print `You should move to the PNW.
+It’s great here!`

 Example Run:

 ```
 Enter a State  ==> Texas
-You should move to the PNW; it’s great here!
+You should move to the PNW.
+It’s great here!
 ```

 Second Example Run